 So you read everything you need to know about juice, yeast, sugar, alcohols, and sanitation… and now we are ready to make some hard cider!
 For those of you who cut-to-the-chase and did not really bother to read all the other information first, that is fine.
 Just don’t come crying to me when you end up with a gallon of vinegar in a month or take out your garage door with a batch of bottle bombs!

 Wash your hands, dip them in Star San for a minute, and let’s get started!

 Making ONE GALLON of hard cider, step by step

 Step 1.
-Purchase one gallon of cider.
-As overviewed in the juice selection page, it will taste best if you can find sweet cider from a orchard, farmer’s market or cider stand.
+Purchase one gallon of cider (apple juice).
+As overviewed in the juice selection page, it will taste best if you can find cider from a orchard, farmer’s market or cider stand.
 It should be pasteurized, cold pasteurized (treated with UV light) or have a label that says UNPASTURIZED*.
 If you are going to use grocery store (pasteurized) cider without preservatives, skip to step 3.
 If you are using pasteurized grocery cider with added potassium sorbate or sodium chlorite, click here.

 Step 2.
 For those of you using fresh cider mill cider, we need to destroy any wild yeast in your fresh cider.
 Crush one Campden Tablet

 Step 3.
-Make sure your cider is in a GLASS one gallon jug.
-If your cider is in a plastic jug, pour it into a clean and sterile glass jug for Primary Fermentation.
+Make sure your cider is in a GLASS one-gallon jug. ($8 for one or only $6 if you buy four at a time) If your cider is in a plastic jug, pour it into a clean and sterile glass jug for primary fermentation.
 If you use a funnel, remember to sterilize that too!
-If you purchased your cider in a glass jug (like the Whole Food’s 365 juice in the photo above) just leave it in the jug it came in.
+If you purchased your cider in a glass jug (like the Whole Food’s 365 juice) just leave it in the jug it came in.
 Easy!

 Step 4.
 If you are wanting your cider to sparkling clear, add a bit of pectic enzyme